-TSTC 1102 will be required for the students on the Sweetwater campus, but is available statewide.
+TSTC 1102 will be offered for students at the Sweetwater campus.
 See your program advisor for more information.

 Due to COVID-19, this program may be taught online or hybrid.
 To check the modality of your program, see: tstc.edu/coronavirus/ methodofinstruction